datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/enabling-web-application-firewalls-in-production.md

 The following procedure can be followed to deploy $productName$'s Web Application Firewall in detection only mode and customize the rules:

 1. Enable Detection Only mode.
 This is done by setting the Directive [SecRuleEngine][] to `DetectionOnly`.
-You can override the default rules by applying a ConfigMap like this:
+In addition, enable debug logs, which is necessary to identify false positives.
+Both settings can be updated like this:

    ```yaml
    kubectl apply -f -<<EOF